Three Cracked Wheat Bread loaves are leaning against each other on a wire cooling rack.

 Have you heard of the KISS principle?

-It stands for keep it simple silly.
+It stands for keep it simple, silly.
 The basic premise behind this principle is that designs for systems and processes should focus on simplicity and avoid adding unnecessary complexity.

 How does this concept apply to bread-baking?

-To form a well-crafted loaf, bread bakers utilize techniques such as extended cold fermentation to enhance the flavor and extensibility of the dough or soakers to soften seeds and grains, etc. I enjoy incorporating these practices with the best of them; however, sometimes, a simple loaf of bread is all you need.
+To form a well-crafted loaf, bread bakers incorporate techniques such as extended cold fermentation to enhance the flavor and extensibility of the dough or a soaker to soften seeds and grains.

 Back to the story at hand.

-As chance would have it, during our conversation, the subject of bread-baking came up.
-Funny how that happens.
 The conversation got even more interesting when Jim mentioned a special bread that he had been trying to make but couldn’t quite figure out how to make it from the notes he had taken while watching someone else make it.
 He wanted to bless others with a loaf of this bread as a gift.
-I smiled and thought, “Bingo!” this is how I can repay him.
+I smiled and thought, “Bingo!”
+This is how I can repay him.
 Not that he expected anything in return for his kindness, but this was the opportunity I was looking for.

 Baker’s Percentages to the Rescue!

 When I looked at the recipe, the measurements didn’t add up.
-The yield was supposed to be six loaves, but there wasn’t enough flour to make that many and the fat and sugar content seemed way off.
+The yield was supposed to be six loaves, but there wasn’t enough flour to make that many loaves, and the fat and sugar content seemed way off.

-This is where bakers’ percentages come in handy.
-To determine the appropriate percentages, I converted the volume measurements to weight.
 Once I did that, I found that the amounts were not that far off for three loaves of bread.
-However, the fat and sugar content still seemed fairly high so I decided I would start by reducing those.
+However, the fat and sugar content still seemed fairly high, so I decided I would start by reducing those.

 Should you soak the cracked wheat?

 Because I didn’t reduce the hydration, what I ended up with was a very fluffy, almost too light bread.
 It melted in your mouth but didn’t hold up too well for slicing.
-I gave a loaf to my new friend to test and after he had tasted it (later, at home), the next time he saw me, he politely told me it wasn’t dense enough.
+I gave a loaf to my new friend to test, and after he had tasted it (later, at home), the next time he saw me, he politely told me it wasn’t dense enough.

 By the time he provided his feedback about the first loaf, I had already made the bread a second time.
-I used the soaker again (because I hadn’t yet heard his feedback) but this time, I used butter and brown sugar, albeit about half of what the original recipe called for.
-I liked this version better, but it was still very soft and fluffy not dense like he was looking for.
+I used the soaker again (because I hadn’t yet heard his feedback), but this time, I used butter and brown sugar, albeit about half of what the original recipe called for.
+I liked this version better, but it was still very soft and fluffy, not dense like he was looking for.

 The light bulb moment

-The next time I made the bread, I omitted the soaker, but I was not feeling well, and I got the measurements mixed up.
+The next time I made the bread, I omitted the soaker, but I was not feeling well, so I got the measurements mixed up.
 I added way too much sugar.
 Needless to say, I did not share this one with Jim.
-My youngest son and his friends enjoyed some very sweet bread.
-It made good toast.

 Fast forward two more weeks.

-Armed with my “keep it simple” mantra, I set out to make this bread one more time.
+Armed with my “keep it simple” mantra, I set out to make this simple cracked wheat bread one more time.
 I figured if I could start it in the morning and finish it by lunchtime, then I could call this one a done deal.
 I’m happy to say I succeeded with the timing.
 I made the bread on Saturday and was able to deliver the finished product on Sunday.

 The way I went about creating this loaf was not exactly simple, but it ultimately led me to a simple and tasty loaf.